Keep Up With McLean!

 Receive the latest news in your inbox each month.

 On June 22, 2018, McLean Hospital donated defibrillators to the Ashburnham, Massachusetts, fire and police departments.
-The donations were in recognition of the town’s support of McLean Hospital during the many years that McLean’s Ambulatory Treatment Center at Naukeag was based in Ashburnham.
+The donations were in recognition of the town’s support of McLean Hospital during the many years that McLean’s Addiction Treatment Center at Naukeag was based in Ashburnham.
 The program was recently relocated to a larger facility in Petersham, Massachusetts, to accommodate increased demand for robust treatment programs for substance use disorders, including those complicated by psychiatric illness.

 “We are thankful for the tremendous support Ashburnham has given us throughout the years,” said McLean Hospital’s Executive Vice President and Chief Operating Officer Michele L. Gougeon, MSS, MSc.
 “While we will miss being in Ashburnham, we are glad that we were able to relocate the Naukeag program to a nearby town in a larger building, ensuring that we can continue to provide accessible substance use care for patients in this region.”